sjp38/linux/Documentation/mm/damon/design.rst

 memory, and whether it should exclude the memory of the type (filter-out), or all except the memory of the type (filter-in).

-As of this writing, anonymous page type and memory cgroup type are supported by the feature.
+Currently, anonymous page type, memory cgroup type, and address range type filters are supported by the feature.
 Some filter target types can require additional arguments.
-For example, the memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter.
-Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, and any combination of those.
+For example, the memory cgroup filter type asks users to specify the file path of the memory cgroup for the filter, while the address range type asks the start and end addresses of the range.
+Hence, users can apply specific schemes to only anonymous pages, non-anonymous pages, pages of specific cgroups, all pages excluding those of specific cgroups, pages in specific address range, and any combination of those.

+For more efficient handling, some filter types are handled by core layer while others are handled by operations set.
+The memory regions that filtered by the filters that handled by the core layer are not accounted as the scheme has tried at all, while those filtered by filters that handled by the operations set are accounted as tried.
+The account difference makes difference to the statistics and internal callback handlings.

 Application Programming Interface